Windows Update: Windows Update Agent

+Since Windows 8, the Windows Update is able to offers device firmware updates, for example UEFI.

 Windows 10 contains major changes to Windows Update Agent operations; it no longer allows the manual, selective installation of updates.
-All updates, regardless of type (this includes hardware drivers), are downloaded and installed automatically, and users are only given the option to choose whether their system would reboot automatically to install updates when the system is inactive, or be notified to schedule a reboot.
-Microsoft offers a diagnostic tool that can be used to hide troublesome device drivers and prevent them from being reinstalled, but only after they had been already installed, then uninstalled without rebooting the system.
+All updates, regardless of type (this includes hardware drivers), are downloaded and installed automatically, and users are only given the option to choose whether their system would reboot automatically to install updates when the system is inactive or be notified to schedule a reboot.
+Microsoft offers a diagnostic tool that can be used to hide troublesome device drivers and prevent them from being reinstalled, but only after they had already been installed and then uninstalled without rebooting the system.

 Windows Update Agent on Windows 10 supports peer-to-peer distribution of updates; by default, systems' bandwidth is used to distribute previously downloaded updates to other users, in combination with Microsoft servers.
 Users may optionally change Windows Update to only perform peer-to-peer updates within their local area network.

 Windows 10 also introduced cumulative updates.
-For example, if Microsoft released updates KB00001 in July, KB00002 in August, and KB00003 in September, Microsoft would release cumulative update KB00004 which packs KB00001, KB00002, and KB00003 together.
+For example, if Microsoft released updates KB00001 in July, KB00002 in August, and KB00003 in September, Microsoft would release cumulative update KB00004, which packs KB00001, KB00002, and KB00003 together.
 Installing KB00004 will also install KB00001, KB00002 and KB00003, mitigating the need for multiple restarts and reducing the number of downloads needed.
-KB00004 may also include other fixes with their own KB-number that were not separately released.
+KB00004 may also include other fixes with their own KB number that were not separately released.
 A disadvantage of cumulative updates is that downloading and installing updates that fix individual problems is no longer possible.
-KB stands for knowledge base as in Microsoft Knowledge Base.
+KB stands for knowledge base, as in Microsoft Knowledge Base.